rivenirvana/rivenirvana/README.md

   - This _kewl_ [GitHub profile feature](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme)
   - And everything else in between
 - 🗨️ Ask me anything about:
-  - Open source, Linux, and everything InfoSec
+  - Open source, Linux, InfoSec, and everything tech
 - ✨ Fun fact:
   - My GitHub username is an anagram of my given name and surname.
 Yes, it does have a meaning.
 No, I feel too embarrassed to put it here, so you're gonna have to search it for yourself if you want to.